andrew/ultimate-awesome/README.md

 - [Cool-Fashion-Papers](https://github.com/lzhbrian/Cool-Fashion-Papers) - 👔👗🕶️🎩 Cool resources about Fashion + AI! (papers, datasets, workshops, companies, .) (constantly updating).
 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.
-- [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [awesome-multi-view-clustering](https://github.com/wangsiwei2010/awesome-multi-view-clustering) - Collections for advanced, novel multi-view clustering methods(papers , codes and datasets).
 - [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
 Updated regularly.
 Contributions encouraged via pull request (see contributing.md).
+- [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
 - [awesome-thesis](https://github.com/awesome-thesis/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
 - [awesome-geek-podcasts](https://github.com/ayr-ton/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
-- [awesome-live-coding-music](https://github.com/pjagielski/awesome-live-coding-music) - A curated list of awesome Live Coding Music frameworks, libraries and software.
 - [awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.